DPM Gan on Singapore's economic growth & job creation

 Convened last August, ESR comprises five committees, each co-chaired by two political officeholders and comprising members from the private sector, academia and unions.
 In all, seven of the 10 co-chairs are first-time officeholders.

-They are looking into these areas: strengthening Singapore’s global competitiveness; leveraging technology and innovation; nurturing entrepreneurship; enhancing human capital; and managing the impact of restructuring.
+They are looking into these areas: strengthening the country’s global competitiveness; leveraging technology and innovation; nurturing entrepreneurship; enhancing human capital; and managing the impact of restructuring.

 Navigate Asia in